Skip to content

 THE PHYSICAL ACT OF PRAYING IS HARD

-It’s all very well for us to know we should pray.
-Many of us as Christians, want to pray.
-We long to speak with our heavenly Father.
-We desire to place our hopes for healing in Him.
+It’s all very well to know we should pray.
+Many Christians want to pray.
+We long to speak with our heavenly Father and place our hopes for healing in Him.
 Nevertheless, praying is hard.
 Why is this?
+Praying for healing is difficult because:

-• It requires perseverance.
+• it requires perseverance.
 Chronic illnesses last a long time (often a lifetime).
-Praying continually for that many years (like maintaining any habit or relationship – and prayer is both) will not be easy.
+Praying continually for that many years (like maintaining any habit or relationshipand prayer is both) will not be easy.

 HOW DO YOU PRAY FOR HEALING?

-These are all legitimate questions, and the best way to answer them is to look at the prayer Jesus prayed in Gethsemane.
+Is there a special formula to use?
+How long should our prayers be?
+Is it unspiritual to pray for (physical) healing?
+These are all legitimate questions, and the best way to answer them is to examine Jesus’ prayer in Gethsemane.

 In Gethsemane (Luke 22), Jesus prayed for two things: